 Located between white sand beaches and rolling hills, Adelaide, like San Francisco and Bordeaux, is one of the world’s Great Wine Capitals.
 With more than 200 wineries within an hour's drive, it is a gateway to superb wine and food touring.
 The capital of South Australia is also known as the festival city and has a vibrant food market precinct, an eclectic small bar scene and terrific museums featuring Aboriginal art and artefacts.

-Adelaide’s newest luxury hotel, the Mayfair, is set in a heritage-listed art deco building that offers a touch of New York glamour with its elegant lobby and sweeping black staircase.
+One of Adelaide's luxury hotel offerings, the Mayfair is set in a heritage-listed art deco building that offers a touch of New York glamour with its elegant lobby and sweeping black staircase.
 There’s a buzzy rooftop bar and the stylish rooms feature supremely comfortable beds and spacious bathrooms.
 Ask for one of its corner rooms which are particularly light-filled.
 Nearby Leigh and Peel Streets are the epicentre of Adelaide’s burgeoning laneway bar and restaurant scene.
-Rooms from AUD $199.

 More articles like this